webplatform/docs/css/properties/grid-auto-rows/index.md

 |CSS percentages=As specified
 |Values={{CSS Property Value
 |Data Type=<track-size>
 |Description=A space-separated track list specifying the line names and track sizing functions of the grid.
-See [http://www.w3.org/TR/css3-grid-layout/#track-sizing track sizing] in specification for details.
 }}
 }}
 {{Examples_Section